UNDERSTANDING APO ISLAND

 QUICK FACTS & TIPS ABOUT APO ISLAND

 Here are few facts and tips to consider when traveling to Apo island.

 - The island is frequented by 2 species of turtles: green turtles that are found in the shallow areas and hawksbill turtles that are present in the deeper parts of its waters.

-- Most of the turtles are female as can be identified by its tail – they have shorter tails compared to the males.
+- Most of the turtles are female as can be identified by its tail – they have a shorter tail compared to the males.